Why is my SD Card not working or cannot be read?

 With some card readers, the SD card may have to be pressed in a little harder.
 Do not force the SD card into the slot, but try pressing in a little more than you normally would to make sure it is firmly inserted into the slot.

-After inserting the SD card into your card reader, if there is no drive letter in My Computer to access the SD card, one potential issue may be that your computer is low on virtual memory.
+After inserting the SD card into your card reader, if there's no drive letter in My Computer to access the SD card, the computer may be low on virtual memory.
 To resolve this issue, close all open programs and allow your computer to idle for a few minutes.
 Plug in the SD card again and see if the drive letter appears.

 Also, if your computer has Windows Vista, you may need to download and install a patch to fix a known bug relating to issues with reading SD cards in Windows Vista.